-1. Do you understand the market?
+1. Do You Know the Market?

-Taking the time to understand the local market is the best way to start investing in real estate.
-Facts like the average sales prices, rental rates and the time it takes to sell or rent properties are essential for making smart investment decisions.
-Without this knowledge, you won’t know a good deal when you see one.
+Taking the time to understand the local market is a necessary step for every beginning real estate investor.
+In some areas, rental properties might be smarter investments than resales — but you have to know the area.
+Data like average sales, rental rates and the time it takes to sell or rent properties are needed to make smart investment decisions.
+Otherwise, you can’t know a good deal when you see one.

-4. What are the tax implications?
+4. What Are the Tax Implications?

-5. Are you prepared to invest?
+5. Are You Prepared to Invest?

 As a beginner in real estate investing, you need to be prepared to pay for purchasing, renovating and insuring an investment property (and potentially covering the monthly costs until it sells or rents).
 You must also be prepared emotionally.
 Renovations can run long and over budget.
 Sales contracts can fall through.
 Your new renters might call in the middle of the night about a clogged drain.
 Consider whether you’re ready for these things before you take the plunge.